afroactuary/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Sript to set mode of the file
+Sript to add executive permission